RoboJackets/pcb-contest/CONTEST.md

 - Cost of design must be **less than $50**.
 This includes the individual pre-tax cost of one PCB + the cost of components for one PCB.
 	- The BOM must include everything necessary for your design to operate (i.e. AC wall power adapters) with the exception of small guauge (greater than 18 AWG) wire.
 - Options for manufacturers are **JLCPCB** or **OshPark**.
-	- Please specify manufacturing information as explained in (Submission Materials)[#submission-materials].
+	- Please specify manufacturing-related information as explained in [Submission Materials](#submission-materials).
 	- The circuit board must pass the design rules check (DRC) for the specified manufacturer (the DRCs for both OshPark and JLC are in [RoboJackets Standard Library](https://github.com/RoboJackets/eagle-libraries)).

 ### Anonymity